-The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audit for which each standard is cited.
+The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audits for which each standard is cited.

-PCAOB Auditing Standards Issuer
+PCAOB Auditing Standards Issuers

-AS No. 5, An Audit of Internal Control Over Financial Reporting That is Integrated with An Audit of Financial Statements A
+AS No. 5, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements A and B

-AS No. 15, Audit Evidence А
+AS No. 13, The Auditor's Responses to the Risks of Material Misstatement В

-AU 329, Substantive Analytical Procedures А
+AS No. 15, Audit Evidence В

-AU 331, Inventories А
+AU 342, Auditing Accounting Estimates A